jewelsofthought/neshama/site/personal/poems/mankind.md

 plan glimmers.

 Moaning arises in the midst
-of the container “Hold me, hold me – for I am angry”
+of the container "Hold me, hold me – for I am angry"

 Bend to the task, hold one
 another.
 For together we